ikunetwork/WhitePaper/README.md

 }
 ```

-### Token and License

-`IKU` and `RST[x]` token holders will retain custody , with no asset exchange third-party intervention, distributing the liquidity pool on a global basis to encourage and reward successful R&D. `IKU` serves as bandwidth to run and mediate participation in the Network.
-When `IKU` [is staked] in the Network digital wallet, it signals to the scientific community that the Network is active and potentially ripe for research.

 ### Burning

-IKU aligns its burning strategy with the creation of `RST[x]`, where a % of IKU tokens contributed to a specific `RST[x]` are burned from the IKU Reserve.
+IKU aligns its burning strategy with the creation of `RST[x]`, where a % of `IKU` tokens contributed to a specific `RST[x]` are burned from the IKU Reserve.
 The same % of the specific `RST[x]` pool are also offered to IKU Token holders as a fee.
 Burning may occur as follows:

 * A `researchTarget` is submitted for Levodopa Trials - Cure Parkinson’s.
 The Alice Foundation submits an `RFP` for the `researchTarget` of which the IN accepts and an associated `RSTCrowdsale` commences.
-The `RSTCrowdsale` is successful and the associated `RST[x]DC` Levodopa Trials - Cure Parkinson’s is created. \[y%\] of the total contributed IKU tokens are burned from the IKU Network Reserve pool and `RST[x]` are distributed to `IKU` Token holders pro-rata based on IKU holdings.
+The `RSTCrowdsale` is successful and the associated `RST[x]` sub-network Levodopa Trials - Cure Parkinson’s is created. \[y%\] of the total contributed IKU tokens are burned from the IKU Network Reserve pool and `RST[x]` are distributed to `IKU` Token holders pro-rata based on IKU holdings.

-* Let’s say Bob contributed 500 IKU tokens to `RST[x]DC` Levodopa Trials - Cure Parkinson’s.
-The Alice Foundation receives all 500 IKU tokens of which they can exchange for fiat.
-The Alice Foundation’s IKU Tokens received from BOB are not burned, but rather [y%] of the total contributed IKU tokens are burned from the IKU Reserve pool.
-The same [y%] of the `RST[x]DC` pool is transferred back to all funders who held IKU tokens at the time of funding, pro-rata based on IKU holdings.
-Thus Bob receives a piece of that [y%] in addition to 500 IKU for `RST[X]` ratio.
+* Let’s say Bob contributed 500 ETH tokens to `RST[x]` sub-network Levodopa Trials - Cure Parkinson’s.
+The Alice Foundation receives all 500 ETH tokens of which they can exchange for fiat.
+The Alice Foundation’s ETH and/or IKU Tokens are not burned, but rather [y%] of the total contributed ETH equivalent in IKU are burned from the IKU Reserve pool.
+The same [y%] of the `RST[x]` pool is transferred back to all funders who held IKU tokens in the Network Digital Wallet at the time of funding, pro-rata based on IKU holdings.
+Thus Bob receives a piece of that [y%] in addition to 500 (ETH : `RST[X]`) ratio.

 ### The `RST[x]` `permissionlessLicense`

-The `permissionlessLicense` facilitates digital scarcity as an additional efficienct economic incentive vehicle.
-The `permissionlessLicense` protocol allows for global trade of any data or IP, that has scarcity properties, as cryptographic assets.
-Acquisition of a certain threshold of cryptographic assets - a token supply number which is predetermined at the time of the `RFP` creation - triggers an automatic copyright license to the data generated by the `RST[x]DC`.
+ The IKU architecture facilitates an ongoing real time auction market around R&D data through the `permissionlessLicense` protocol.
+The `permissionlessLicense` protocol allows for global trade of any dataset or IP, that has scarcity properties, as cryptographic assets (not just limited to biotech).
+Acquisition of a certain threshold of cryptographic assets - a token supply number which is predetermined at the time of the `RFP` creation - triggers an automatic copyright license to the data generated by the `RST[x]` sub-network.
 This allows for a license to be highly available, fungible and auditable as it is a datapoint on a blockchain.
 In IKU's case, a `permissionlessLicense` would be granted upon a certain Ethereum address holding z% of outstanding `RST[x]`.

 The party who holds the private key to such Ethereum address now has a license to utilize and exploit the clinical trial data, e.g. completed Phase II clinical trial data, to potentially submit to the U.S. FDA for approval.
 The more scientifically advanced the R&D initiative, the greater the expected demand as the data and its corresponding license and therefore `RST[x]` becomes more scientifically valuable i.e. completing Phase II clinical trials - therefore more value will be required by one who desires a `permissionlessLicense` to achieve the `RST[x]` threshold.

- The IKU architecture facilitates a market around R&D data to use copyright licenses to such data for clinical trial packages, e.g. Rapamycin Animal/Phase I clinical trial safety study \(study\) for Rapamycin for longevity, modified release \(clinical trial drug rediscovery package\).
+For example, recent research has shown that Rapamycin, a generic small molecule in tablet form used prevent organ transplant rejection and to treat a rare lung disease called lymphangioleiomyomatosis, may have potent effects against ageing.
+A researcher may create a modified release Rapamycin formulation for Phase II clinical trials, leveraging extensive existing Rapamycin safety data in both animals and humans.
+The new formulation and successful clinical trial data enable copyrights for a new data set that comes with the data exclusivity periods previously mentioned.
+Figure [x] provides a visual

 [License Abacus Example]

-In the Rapamycin example, the Animal/Phase I data can be hashed and its digital rights tokenized as `RAP-I`.
-The data can be licensed by acquiring a certain threshold of `RAP-I` token, and utilized in a data package for a Phase II clinical trial \(efficacy\), eliminating significant time and cost spent replicating studies.
-The most scientifically valuable data would be expected to command greater market demand, incentivizing the uncovering and advancement of discovery, making R&D as a whole more efficient - more transparent, frictionless access to rich pools of data.
-Mining data pool trends of various variables \(e.g. mechanism of action, general aging, at risk populations, etc.\) will serve to efficiently align proposals to be capitalized, through both in-silico and ‘bruteForce’ peer review.
+In the Rapamycin example, the new data package (formulation + clinical trials) can be hashed and its digital rights tokenized as `RAP-I`.
+The data can be licensed by acquiring a certain threshold of `RAP-I` token, and utilized in a data package for potential approval.
+Figure [x] provides a visual

-Licensees will either be in the form of a third party that acquires a certain threshold of tokens, engaging the `permissionlessLicense` protocol as described below, or the `RST[x]DC`.
-An `RST[x]DC` represents an ad-hoc, virtual collective capitalized through smart contracts, power a R&D specific sub-network (e.g. Longevity rejuvenation through telomeres).
-An `RST[x]DC` will consist of a project lead, lead researcher and its token holder network to progress research/clinical trials by interacting through their R&D specific sub-network.
+Licensees will be in the form of a third party that acquires a certain threshold of tokens, engaging the `permissionlessLicense` protocol as described below, or the `RST[x]DC`.